Legislation

 suitable for the development of build-ready sites with a priority given

-to previously developed sites.
-Such assessment may include but need not
+the electric system.
+Such assessment may include but need not be limited

 (i) natural conditions at the site that are favorable to renewable